Saigon stays for all pockets

 Ho Chi Minh City is the undisputed financial hub of Vietnam.
 It has come a long way and you can now shop in relative comfort but at wallet-humbling cost in the new malls where duty is seemingly levied by the trillion.
 Glittering shops are sprouting all over Saigon sporting Louis Vuitton, Dunhill, Gucci, Calvin Klein, Dior and Chanel.
 Pounding jackhammers and giant cement mixers attest to Saigon’s arrival as a city that may one day rival other Asian capitals.
 Hotels and offices are thrusting up impetuously, changing the formerly unruffled skyline.

 Among the tallest buildings in Vietnam, the 68-storey Bitexco Financial Tower (www.bitexcofinancialtower.com) is a Burj wannabe with a helipad and panoramic views from an observation deck on the 49th floor.
 It offers offices, restaurants and shopping and an occasional vertical run for tower enthusiasts.
-The Metro train seems an increasingly distant aspiration as the city continues to endure massive diggings but the indomitable rise of those Kentucky Fried Chicken outlets is surely a sign of progress.
+The Metro train seems a tantalisingly distant aspiration as the city continues to endure sporadic diggings but the indomitable rise of those Kentucky Fried Chicken outlets is surely a sign of progress.

 Whether you’re shopping in Saigon, or simply a businessman in a tearing rush, you won’t fail to sense the buzz, even if it’s just the roar of traffic as a hundred motorcycles head straight for you.
 Unlike Hanoi, things are organised.
 Like the sign in my taxi that read: “Please do not pay in case taxi meter is out of work and just pay exactly for the total amount on taxi meter.”
 Simple…

-Nguyen Hue Boulevard emerged mid-2015 from a frenzied bout of metro digging - for the underground train - suddenly revealing the range of perky hotels along its length.
-Say hello again to the Duxton, and the swank new Reverie.
-The Rex, farther up near City Hall is still dug in on three sides.
+Nguyen Hue Boulevard emerged mid-2015 from a frenzied bout of metro digging - for the underground train - suddenly revealing the range of perky hotels along its length, now featuring broad pedestrianised sections with manicured greenery and flowers.
+Say hello again to the swank new Reverie.
+The Rex, farther up near City Hall (and the iconic Ho Chi Minh statue with an arm upraised seemingly beckoning the joggers and selfie-stick crowd) has been extricated and now gleams in marbled splendour after having been dug in on three sides for almost a year.

 Airport and getting around

 Saigon’s Tan Son Nhat International Airport (www.hochiminhcityairport.com) has had a small facelift.
 It’s roomier, marbled, with an Internet & Games Centre and the obligatory cobras pickled in evil looking liqueurs.
 It is quite efficient given the red tape.
 Best of all, arrivals to Vietnam will notice the absence of any arrival or departure forms.
 You just whizz up to the immigration counter and present yourself.
-Duty-free shopping options at Saigon Airport include a wide range of perfumes from Chanel, Bulgari and others (a BVLGARI Rose Essentielle eau de parfum 50ml priced at around US$93).
+Duty-free shopping options at Saigon Airport include a wide range of perfumes from Chanel, Bulgari and BVLGARI to other exotic brands.